SYNOPSIS

 connection base, unlike the general option -z.

-TLS ENVIRONMENT VARAIBLES SET
+TLS ENVIRONMENT VARIABLES SET

 In case sslserver is called with the option -e, the following mod_ssl